 Section 5.
-Disqualification
+Disqualification of Member from Application

-- (A) Candidacy of Council Member.
-Any member of the Judicial Council who seeks appointment to a judicial office or the office of public defender must resign from the Council as of the date of the application and should not accept reappointment to the Council for a period of two years thereafter. - (B) Attendance at Regular Meetings.
-Council members shall attend all regular meetings of the Council unless excused by the chair for good cause.
-If a member is absent without good cause for two consecutive meetings, the chair shall formally request the resignation of that member.
+Any member of the Council who seeks appointment to a judicial office or the office of public defender should resign at least a year in advance of their application and must resign from the Council as of the date of the application and should not accept reappointment to the Council for a period of two years after their resignation.